 One of the biggest mental hurdles (that is least addressed!) is preparing for the emotions of retirement.
 Keep in mind your mental health.

 Let’s be completely raw here.
 Retirement is a huge transition.
 It is saying, “I am no longer attached to my career.
-I will not be working to earn any money for the rest of my life.
-I have enough in savings to pay for my expenses until the day I die.”
+I will not work to earn any money for the rest of my life.
+I have enough savings to pay for my expenses until I die.”
 Huge, right?!

-A big part of successfully making the transition to retirement is to prepare yourself mentally for the emotions you will feel.
+A big part of successfully transitioning to retirement is preparing yourself mentally for the emotions you will feel.
 Knowing what to expect and planning things to offset your feelings of being displaced will be a cushion as you transition from one way of life to another.
 Here are five ways to emotionally prepare for retirement.

 Think about opportunities to keep you active/involved: Many retirees feel restless when they go from a full schedule to an empty calendar.
-You can spend time now considering opportunities that can keep you active and involved with your family, friends, and community.
-Keep that social connection and don’t isolate yourselves.
+You now have a lot of free time after this major life change.
+Consider opportunities that can keep you active and involved with your family, friends, and community.
+Keep that social connection, and don’t isolate yourselves.

 Consider These Ideas For Retirement Planning

-Try out new hobbies: Along a similar line, now is a great time to think about (and possibly try out!) all of the hobbies you never had time for.
+Try out new hobbies: Along a similar line, now is a great time to think about (and possibly try) all the hobbies you never had time for.
 Sampling hobbies pre-retirement can help you narrow down the ones you want to pursue when you have much more available time.
 Bonus points if it is a hobby you can enjoy with your spouse or a friend!

 See a therapist: If the thought of retiring is giving you anxiety or making you feel down, it is in your best interest to see a therapist or counselor as soon as possible.
-Even if your retirement isn’t in the near future, a therapist can help you identify what is making you nervous and work on ways to cope with this monumental change in your life.
+Even if your retirement isn’t in the near future, a therapist can help you identify what makes you nervous and work on coping with this monumental change in your life.

-Set fun goals: Last, but definitely not least, make sure that you set fun goals or create a retirement bucket list that you can get excited about.
-Whenever you are feeling emotionally unsettled about the thought of retiring, you can look at your list and think about all of the ways that retirement will be AMAZING.
+Set fun goals: Finally, make sure you set fun goals or create a retirement bucket list that you can get excited about.
+Whenever you feel emotionally unsettled about the thought of retiring, you can look at your list and think about all the ways that retirement will be AMAZING.

 Final Thoughts On How To Mentally Prepare For Retirement

 A healthy and happy retirement is a dream that is within your reach.
-You can mentally prepare for retirement by planning, looking at your finances, decluttering/downsizing, preparing physically, and preparing mentally.
+You can mentally prepare for retirement by planning, looking at your finances, decluttering/downsizing, and physically and mentally preparing.

-If you start the process of getting your brain in a healthy place for retirement, when you walk away from your desk for the last time you will have envisioned all of the great possibilities of retirement and gotten yourself ready to experience all of the big emotions that come with it.
+If you start getting your brain in a healthy place for retirement, when you walk away from your desk for the last time, you will have envisioned all of the great possibilities of retirement and gotten yourself ready to experience all of the big emotions that come with it.
+With some financial planning and some emotional preparation, your retirement can be a fun and significant change to your life.

 Get ready to leave your full-time work life, find a new sense of purpose, fully enjoy your retired life finding fulfillment.